EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Experiments

-Moreover, our method also exhibits an advantage in terms of efficiency.
-Fig. \ref{fig:R@1_InferenceTime} exhibits the R@1 performance on the Pitts30k dataset and the inference time of a single image about six global-retrieval-based methods, including SFRS, MixVPR, SALAD, BoQ, SelaVPR (global) and our EDTformer.
+Moreover, our method also exhibits an advantage in terms of efficiency in multiple aspects.
+Fig. \ref{fig:R@1_InferenceTime} exhibits the R@1 performance on the Pitts30k dataset and the inference time of a single image about seven global-retrieval-based methods, including SFRS, MixVPR, SALAD, BoQ, SuperVLAD, SelaVPR (global) and our EDTformer.
 MixVPR uses the CNN model (ResNet-50) as the backbone and proposes a feature mixing method to get global descriptors, which achieves the fastest inference speed.
 Although SFRS also leverages the CNN model (VGG-16), it applies PCA to reduce the dimensionality of the global descriptors, which is time-consuming.
 The other methods are all based on the vision foundation models.
 Specifically, SelaVPR (global) adopts DINOv2-large as the backbone, resulting in the slowest inference speed (16.95 ms).
-Among SALAD, BoQ and our EDTformer, all of which use DINOv2-base as the backbone, our method achieves the fastest inference speed (9.16 ms).
-In addition, we also provide the training memory consumption and training time per epoch for the three methods, as shown in Table. \ref{tab:Time_Memory}.
-Our training speed is approximately 15\% faster and the training memory usage is much less than half of theirs.
+Among SALAD, BoQ, SuperVLAD and our EDTformer, all of which use DINOv2-base as the backbone, our method achieves the fastest inference speed (9.16 ms).
+In addition, we also provide the training memory consumption and training time per epoch for these four methods, as shown in Table. \ref{tab:Time_Memory}.
+Our training speed is approximately 15\% faster.
+Besides, our training memory usage is only about half that of SuperVLAD and one-third that of SALAD and BoQ.
 In summary, our method is efficient both in training and inference while achieving a superior recognition performance.